 This present work is an undraped design for the tracery of the East window in the Church of the Epiphany, Washington, D.C., USA.
 In the glass window as it was finally executed, the circle of figures is a host of angels bearing halos.
 They are clothed and they support a banner, interlaced between them, that reads ‘Peace On Earth/Goodwill Towards Men.’

-This present work is typical of Holiday at his most inventive as a designer.
-Six beautifully executed figures, both male and female, are centrally arranged.
-Around them is the outline of circle with regular, ogee-style divisions.
-In all probability this was a design for a circular stained glass window – but whether executed or not, we don’t know.
-It is however in works like this one, with its delicate composition of interlocking, androgynous figures, that Holiday shows himself to be one of Burne-Jones’s very closest disciples.
+This design is typical of Holiday at his most inventive.
+It is in works like this one, with its delicate composition of interlocking, androgynous figures, that Holiday shows himself to be one of Burne-Jones’s very closest disciples.